 When I was 13, my sister's best friend committed suicide.
 It was my first experience with death and funerals and everything.
 One of her favourite songs had always been "One More Time" and they played it as they lowered the coffin into the ground.
 Everyone really loves that song, and it's literally played in such moments for joy, but it's so, so painful for me.
 People always seem to play it on New Year's Eve at clubs for example, and it's like "URGH!"
 But I don't want to ruin it for other people so I just tell myself that in three minutes it will be over.
 Memory is such a cunt.

 EAGLES – "HOTEL CALIFORNIA"

 When I was a student I spent my summer working the supermarket night shift at what used to be called Safeway.
-Ironically, I worked in the "chilled section", putting out yogurt, cold meats, cheese etc. (crazy days for sure).
-Anyway, some fucker (the manager) put "Hotel California" by The Eagles on repeat for the entire night, and I'm talking about 10:30 in the evening until 6:30 in the morning without gaps—that's eight hours.
+Ironically, I worked in the "chilled section", putting out yoghurt, cold meats, cheese etc (crazy days for sure).
+Anyway, some fucker (the manager) put "Hotel California" by The Eagles on repeat for the entire night, and I'm talking about 10.30 in the evening until 6.30 in the morning without gaps – that's eight hours.
 He actually locked the building with the stereo in it, and then hid the key.
 The guitar solo will haunt me for the rest of my days.
 I still refer to it as my "summer of discontent".

 — Jez, 36